 - Are my signs and symptoms due to hypoglycemia?

-- What is most likely triggering my hypoglycemia?
+- What do you think is triggering my hypoglycemia?

 - Do I need to adjust my treatment plan?